couchbase-partners/cb-control-tower/readme.md

 It is expected that you have a [Couchbase Server Marketplace](https://aws.amazon.com/marketplace/pp/prodview-zy5g2wqmqdyzw) subscription

 ## Usage
-To use, run the control-tower-management.template cloud formation template inside the main aws account with AWS Control Tower enabled.
+To use, run the control-tower-management.yml cloud formation template inside the main aws account with AWS Control Tower enabled.